Nile5h03/My-portfolio/README.md

 ✨ Features:

-Responsive design with Tailwind CSS
+Responsive design with Tailwind CSS.

-Dark mode toggle
+Dark mode toggle when required can be added in this project.

-Smooth scroll animations
+Smooth scroll animations.

-3D tilt effects for interactivity
+3D tilt effects for interactivity.

-Integrated contact form using Google Forms
+Integrated contact via email or social platforms.

 📫 Get in Touch:
 Feel free to explore, connect, and reach out through the contact section!